The LoDico Family

 S. W. Card Company and Bay State Tap and Die of Mansfield were going full speed providing drills, taps, dies and other cutting tools.

 The Navy enlisted included two of the Thayer brothers: Norman and Raymond Thayer.
-Angelo "Dynamite" Cataloni got stationed on a Coast Guard destroyer in the Atlantic.
+Angelo "Dynamite" Cataloni joined the Coast Guard on December 13.
+1942.
 Americo "Mutt" Carnevali shipped out to the Pacific theater.
 William LoDico, son of my uncle Prospero (Joseph) LoDico, also joined the Navy.